Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

-We have also drawn the corresponding straight line diagram $\1_{\blam}$.
-We emphasize that the virtual red string, drawn in grayish yellow, does not exist and are drawn only to show the suspension point for $\affine{\kappa}_{3}$.
-We have not drawn the remaining $20$ virtual strings as they do not play a role here.
+We have also drawn the corresponding idempotent diagram $\1_{\blam}$ (without precise scaling of the endpoints).
+We emphasize that the affine red string, drawn in grayish yellow, does not exist and are drawn only to show the suspension point for $\affine{\kappa}_{3}$.
+We have not drawn the remaining $20$ affine red strings as they do not play a role here.
 Note that $\varepsilon$ shifts the coordinate of $(m,r+1,c+1)$ slightly to the left of $(m,r,c)$.
 The $\varepsilon$-tilts are also illustrated. \end{Example}

-The straight line diagram $\1_{\blam}$ in \autoref{Ex:BigPositioning} is prototypical and shows the whole point of the positioning function: every solid string in this $\1_{\blam}$ is ``as far to the right as possible''.
-That is, one can check that no Reidemeister II relation from \autoref{D:RationalCherednik} can be used to pull strings in $\1_{\blam}$ further to the right.
+The idempotent diagram $\1_{\blam}$ in \autoref{Ex:BigPositioning} is prototypical and shows the point of the positioning function: every solid string in this $\1_{\blam}$ is ``as far to the right as possible''.
+That is, one can check that no Reidemeister II relations from \autoref{D:RationalCherednik} can be used to pull strings in $\1_{\blam}$ further to the right.
+(Here we think of affine red strings as they are blocking other strings.)
+See also \autoref{E:Strategy} for some additional explanation along the same lines.

 \begin{Example} An important class of examples is given by $\hell$-partitions $\blam$ that have only one non-trivial component $\lambda^{(i)}$, and this component is equal to $\lambda^{(i)}=(1^{k})$, for some $k\in\N$.
 In this case, $\1_{\blam}$ has alternating solid and ghost strings.
 For example,